Across US, activists protest new wave of abortion bans

 Organizers — including Planned Parenthood, NARAL Pro-Choice America and the American Civil Liberties Union — predicted tens of thousands of people would attend hundreds of events scheduled in all 50 states.

-The “National Day of Action to Stop the Bans” came in response a near-total ban on abortion recently signed into law in Alabama, as well as bills enacted or nearing passage in Mississippi , Kentucky , Ohio , Georgia and Louisiana aimed at banning abortion once a fetal heartbeat is detected.
+The “National Day of Action to Stop the Bans” came in response to a near-total ban on abortion recently signed into law in Alabama, as well as bills enacted or nearing passage in Mississippi , Kentucky , Ohio , Georgia and Louisiana aimed at banning abortion once a fetal heartbeat is detected.
 That can happen in the sixth week of pregnancy, before many women know they’re pregnant.
 Missour i lawmakers have passed an eight-week ban.

 None of the laws has taken effect, and all will likely be blocked while legal challenges play out.
 Ban supporters hope one or more of the measures might reach the Supreme Court and possibly trigger reversal of the 1973 Roe v.
 Wade decision that legalized abortion nationwide.